craigsblackie/tsf/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 See the `LICENSE` file for more details.

 ---